 WARNING!
 This site is intended for mature individuals over the age of 18.

-HERE AT LAST!
-After over a decade in the making, Jim Ward’s much anticipated book Running the Gauntlet—An Intimate History of the Modern Body Piercing Movement is now available.
+Jim Ward’s much anticipated book Running the Gauntlet—An Intimate History of the Modern Body Piercing Movement features:

 - Over 180 pages